 Operating procedures 038.3, 801.6, 803.3, 866.1, and 038.1 govern and outline procedures for allowing multiple internal ways for offenders to report privately to agency officials about sexual abuse or harassment, retaliation issues, and staff neglect or violations of responsibilities that may have contributed to PREA issues.
 The agency provides a mechanism for offenders to report abuse or harassment to a public or private entity or office that is not part of the agency.
-VDOC and DWCC also have policies which mandate that staff accept reports of sexual assault and sexual harassment made verbally, in writing, anonymously, and from third parties.
+VADOC and WCU also have policies which mandate that staff accept reports of sexual assault and sexual harassment made verbally, in writing, anonymously, and from third parties.
 The policies contain procedures which require staff to document verbal reports promptly and/or immediately.
-DWCC has supervisors available on all shifts, as well as phone and email access for all staff in order to privately report sexual abuse and harassment of offenders.
+WCU has supervisors available on all shifts, as well as phone and email access for all staff to privately report sexual abuse and harassment of offenders.
 Staff members are informed of these procedures through new employee orientation and during annual training.
-Examples of reporting avenues allowed by VDOC include a departmental hotline available to offenders, reporting issues to a staff member, reporting via messages or letters to the Warden, or through relatives and friends.
+Examples of reporting avenues allowed by VADOC include a departmental hotline available to offenders, reporting issues to a staff member, reporting via messages or letters to the Warden, or through relatives and friends.
 There are posters and other documents on display throughout the facility outlining reporting mechanisms.
-The postings were observed by the auditor as avenues for gaining information on reporting.
-The posters explained reporting methods.
+The postings were observed by the auditor explained reporting methods.
 All offenders interviewed indicated they had been advised of the multiple ways to report sexual abuse and sexual harassment.
 The tracking of sexual abuse and harassment allegations indicate a variety of reporting origins which include external and internal sources, and both staff reporters and offender reporters.
-Additionally, DWCC offenders are provided a variety of reading materials in English and Spanish which contained information on reporting PREA issues.
+Additionally, WCU offenders are provided a variety of reading materials in English and Spanish which contained information on reporting PREA issues.
+Interviews with staff and an examination of documentation also confirm compliance with this standard.